wiped1/osm_to_glb/README.md

 # osm_to_glb
-Blender addon used to per-building glb models, along with metadata required by [3d_tileset_converter](https://github.com/wiped1/3d_tileset_converter)
+Blender addon used to export glb models, along with metadata required by [3d_tileset_converter](https://github.com/wiped1/3d_tileset_converter).
+Buildings can be imported from any source, ex. [blender-osm](https://github.com/vvoovv/blender-osm).
+Each blender node is exported to its own directory, with \*.glb and \*.meta files, which can later be converted to tilesets supported by [cesium](https://cesiumjs.org/)

 ![Ui](/screenshots/ui.png?raw=true "Addon interface")